Staffanox/Binance_futures_pnl/README.md

 You can specify the start and end date for your search in ``main.py``, simply change ``start/end`` and put them in ``pnl.printProfit()``

-Duration is dependent on trading Pairs and  duration
+Duration is dependent on trading Pairs and  start/end date